Asian markets extend losses on China-US trade jitters

 FED TALK: As expected, the Federal Reserve left interest rates unchanged, but hinted it's likely to raise rates again in September.
 High-dividend stocks like consumer products makers sank as bond yields increased.
 The central bank noted the labor market continues to improve and the economy is growing at a strong clip, while inflation has reached its target of 2 percent a year.

-ENERGY: Benchmark U.S. crude added 18 cents to $67.84 per barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark U.S. crude lost 1 cent at $67.65 per barrel in electronic trading on the New York Mercantile Exchange.
 It dropped 2 percent to $67.66 per barrel in New York.
-Brent crude, used to price international oils, gained 24 cents to $72.63 per barrel in London.
+Brent crude, used to price international oils, gained 28 cents to $72.67 per barrel in London.

 AP Markets Writer Marley Jay contributed.
 He can be reached at http://twitter.com/MarleyJayAP His work can be found at https://apnews.com/search/marley%20jay